 - And include the adjectives MAGNETIC, UNCOUTH, SUSPICIOUS, and FLOWERY.

 The sky-blue swell pounded the breakwater at Borthel on Sea in a steady rhythm.
 John gazed out at the mountains across the broad bay and drew a deep calming breath.
 The anxiety that had built up and wracked him in recent months and on his spontaneous long drive from the city eased its intensity.

 The brief for March:

 - The story must include the setting of a photo of a COAST with a RED TELEPHONE BOX

 - Include the (mar-)words MARKET, MARBLE, MARVELLOUS, MARSHMALLOW

 - And the final sentence must contain DIALOGUE.

 Thanks, Furious Fiction

-As I wrote in another blog post in December 2020, Thanks, Furious Fiction.
+As I wrote in another blog post, Thanks, Furious Fiction.
 You helped me stay sane during 2020 and inspired me to share my twelve Furious Fictions on Tall And True and launch a short story podcast.
 And I've got my fingers crossed for my April 2021 entry.